 + What is your monthly recovery task?

-Assess your goals and write down thirty-, sixty-, and ninety-day goals.
+four: Assess your goals Write down thirty-, sixty-, and ninety-day goals.
 Weigh all new requests for your time against those goals.
 Say no to anything that isn’t aligned with your goals, or get someone else to do it.
 (You’re going to need a journal to do this one.)

 + When will you write your goals down?